Wirecloud/wirecloud/docs/source/platform/devel/testing.rst

    $ python manage.py syncdb --migrate
    $ python manage.py loaddata extra_data selenium_test_data

-Test gadget
+Test widget
 ...........

-This project has a special gadget only for testing wiring and verify that the properties of gadgets apply when they are changed.
-This gadget called "Test" works in pairs.
-This means that in tests this gadget is added to a workspace twice and interconected, and what you write in event field of one gadget appears in the "slot" field of the other.
-You can also change a gadget preference and it appears in the field "Text Pref".
+This project has a special widget only for testing wiring and verify that the properties of widgets apply when they are changed.
+This widget called "Test" works in pairs.
+This means that in tests this widget is added to a workspace twice and interconected, and what you write in event field of one widget appears in the "slot" field of the other.
+You can also change a widget preference and it appears in the field "Text Pref".